 As I mentioned above, the first obvious pro for charging by the hour is that it’s simple.
 But that doesn't mean charging hourly is only for beginners and small-time agencies.

 Paying by the hour ensures that your agency is working on your account every week throughout each payment cycle.
-It also makes things easier on the agency’s side as tracking the hours put into each account is as simple as setting up some customizable time-tracking software.
+It can also simplify things on the agency's side.
+Tracking hours for each account is as simple as setting up some customizable time-tracking software.

 Tools like Harvest are great for this, as you can create different "tasks" for you to track time for.
 You can create a separate task for each of the accounts you're managing to ensure you're putting in the proper hours for your clients.

 Keeping your PPC agency pricing model at an hourly rate also helps keep your campaigns under control.
-As is the case with most PPC endeavors, as your campaigns change and adapt and grow, so must the range of your ad spend and budget, etc.
+With most PPC endeavors, as your campaigns change and adapt and grow, your ad spend and budget will need to follow suit.

 Keeping the PPC agency you hire controlled within a set number of hours can help stop your campaigns from getting ahead of you.

-This isn’t to say that your agency shouldn’t still be working to grow and expand your paid search presence.
-But it should keep you from getting blindsided by some mammoth invoices you weren’t prepared for.
+This isn't to say that your agency shouldn't still work to expand your paid search presence.
+But it should keep you from getting blindsided by some mammoth invoices you weren't prepared for.

-There are two major cons that come to mind when speaking about hourly pricing.
+There are two major problems with hourly PPC agency pricing.

-They may be a bit cynical.
-But when it comes to your budget and the profitable growth of your business, who can blame you for using a little scrutiny in your decision making?
+And yes, they may be a bit cynical.
+But when it comes to your budget and the growth of your business, who can blame you for using a little scrutiny in your decision-making?

 The first is the classic quality over quantity debate.

-The sad fact of the matter is that more hours doesn’t necessarily mean better work or improved results.
+The sad fact of the matter is that more hours don't necessarily mean better work or improved results.
 As the great Vince Lombardi once said:

 "Practice doesn't make perfect.
 Only 'perfect practice' makes perfect."

-Depending on how wide the scope of your PPC agency’s responsibilities, their hours can get spread thin pretty quickly.
-Especially if you’re dealing with a PPC and CRO agency who is designing and optimizing landing pages, a lot of hours can go into the design without even touching your account.
+Depending on the scope of your PPC agency's responsibilities, their hours can get spread thin pretty quickly.
+Especially if you’re dealing with a PPC and CRO agency that is designing and optimizing landing pages, a lot of hours can go into the design without even touching your account.

-The second major con for hourly pricing models is that it discourages speedy optimization.
-It simply makes more sense for an agency to take their time on routine projects if they’re getting paid by the hour to do so.
+The second major downside of hourly pricing models is that they discourage speedy optimization.
+It makes more sense for an agency to take their time on routine projects if they’re getting paid by the hour to do so.

-Depending on the scope of help you need with your PPC accounts, hourly pricing is a short-term solution that may or may not be right for you.
+Depending on the scope of your PPC accounts, hourly pricing is a short-term solution that may or may not be right for you.

 Another one of the most popular PPC agency pricing models is to charge based on a percentage of ad spend.
-There’s a bit of a range in terms of what percentage agencies charge.
+Most agencies fall within a standard percentage range in this model.